 No, Pass/D/Fail courses may not be used to satisfy distribution, College Writing, FYSE, or culture and civilization requirements.
 Additionally, these may not be used to satisfy major or minor requirements.*

 *with one exception: a first course taken Pass/D/Fail in a department or program in which a student subsequently declares his/her major or minor may, with the approval of the department or program chair, be counted toward major or minor requirements.

 Will the instructor of the course know that I am not taking a course for a standard letter grade if I choose the Pass/D/Fail Option?

 Maybe.
-Faculty will have the option to see the grading mode displayed for each student on their roster.
+Faculty have the option to see the grading mode displayed for each student on their roster.
 Some may choose to do view this, but others may not.
-Faculty will be required to enter a letter grade for all students, but behind the scenes letter grades of C- through A will be converted to a grade of “P” (Pass), while a grade of D or F will remain.
+Faculty are required to enter a letter grade for all students, but behind the scenes letter grades of C- through A will be converted to a grade of “P” (Pass), while a grade of D or F will remain.

 If one of my 4 courses I am taking this semester is Pass/D/Fail option, will I be eligible for College Scholar or Dean’s List if my GPA warrants it?

 No, College Scholar and Dean’s List rules state that students must be taking 4 or more courses, with no grade below B-.
 Since the letter grade is not recorded on the transcript, it cannot be included in the calculation of College Scholar or Dean’s List.